ByteThisCode/OffsiteManager/README.md

 ## Android Version Support

-- Android 7+: Work on both new and old devices
+- Android 7+: Works on both new and old devices

 ## Bug Reports